Zymbit-Docs/docs/content/bootware-preview/_index.md

 mermaid: true
 ---

+{{< callout warning >}}
+This an Engineering/Developer Preview Feature!
+This is not meant for Production.
+Previewing Bootware features is irreversible and is not standard product.
+Only load this feature if you are working directly with Zymbit as a Preview customer.
+{{< /callout >}}

 Bootware™ is a set of software tools and micro services for the Zymbit Secure Compute Module [(SCM)](https://www.zymbit.com/scm/) based product line, including the Zymbit Secure Edge Node [(SEN)](https://www.zymbit.com/secure-compute-node/).
 Bootware™ includes:

 * Trusted execution layer with secure, supervised boot chain